Caterpillar Foundation

 - Technical and vocational education and training (TVET)

-- K-12 academic improvement programs
+- K-12 academic improvement programmes

 - Water conservation and sustainable infrastructure